 Recipe Notes

-Note 1: Garlic and ginger cubes: To make prep seriously quick and easy, we use Dorot garlic and ginger cubes (6 are the equivalent of 2 tablespoons).
-Alternatively, you can use pre-minced garlic and ginger paste here.
+Note 1: To make prep seriously quick and easy, I use Dorot garlic and ginger cubes (6 are equivalent to 2 tablespoons).
+Alternatively, you can use pre-minced garlic and ginger paste.

-Note 3: Curry paste: We use Thai Kitchen which is quite mild (perfect for kids!).
-If you use another brand, test it first; you may want to use slightly less or compensate by adding in some sugar.
+Note 3: I use Thai Kitchen which is quite mild (perfect for kids!).
+If you use another brand, test it first; you may want slightly less or compensate by adding some sugar.

 • Fill a large pot with water and set it to boil.